Assimilative Causal Inference: Conclusion and Discussions

 \section{Conclusion and Discussions}

 In this paper, the assimilative causal inference (ACI) framework is developed for the detection of instantaneous causal relationships and of their associated causal influence range (CIR) in complex dynamical systems.
 ACI leverages Bayesian data assimilation to trace causes backward from observed effects.
-It uniquely identifies dynamic causal interactions without requiring observations from candidate causes, accommodates short datasets, and scales efficiently to high dimensions.
-Crucially, it provides online tracking of causal roles, which may reverse intermittently, and facilitates a mathematically rigorous criterion for the causal influence range, revealing how far effects propagate temporally.
-Its ability to detect causal influence ranges and handle high-dimensional systems highlights its potential for applications in climate science, neuroscience, and other fields.
+It uniquely identifies dynamic causal interactions without requiring observations from candidate causes, accommodates short datasets, and, in principle, can be scaled efficiently to high dimensions using efficient Bayesian data assimilation algorithms.
+Crucially, it provides online tracking of causal roles, which may reverse intermittently, and facilitates a mathematically rigorous criterion for the causal influence range, revealing how far causal impacts propagate temporally.
+Its ability to dynamically detect causal influence ranges and handle high-dimensional systems by employing computationally efficient Bayesian techniques highlights its potential for applications in climate science, neuroscience, and other fields.
 Numerical tests on nonlinear systems with extreme events and regime transitions demonstrate the effectiveness and robustness of the framework.

-Future work will focus on several important directions.
-First, we will study the impact of model error on causal inference, as model error is common in practice.
-Understanding how model error affects causal relationships may also provide opportunities to detect and correct model errors using observational data.
-Second, we will extend the framework to attribute observed regime transitions and other dynamic phenomena, complementing the current forward-in-time CIR analysis with backward-in-time event attribution.
-Finally, we will develop efficient computational algorithms based on ensemble data assimilation, thus advancing the application of the ACI to highly complicated systems.